The Changing Role of Human Resource Management through Crisis: From Response to Recovery

 Call for papers for: Personnel Review

-Eileen Aitken-Fox, Lecturer, Curtin University, [email protected]
+Dr Eileen Aitken-Fox, Curtin University

 The breadth and scale of changes required by organizations when a global crisis strikes, such as COVID-19, are enormous.
 However, even though there has been some considerable study of aspects of HRM through crisis and recovery, this research is dispersed (Farndale, et al., 2019; Hutchins and Wang, 2008; Kim, 2020; Liou and Lin, 2008; Premeaux and Breaux, 2007; Varma, 2020; Wang.
 Et al., 2009; Wooten, 2008).
 Given that crisis events and situations appear to be increasing, it seems timely to develop our understanding of various aspects of the role of human resource management in crisis and recovery in a more focused manner.